vivek1833/Notes-DSA/Java/Microservices.md

 **How it works**:

-**Real time example: **Absolutely!
-Here's the same example using **Celsius** instead of Fahrenheit:
+- **Real time example**: Absolutely!
+Here's the same example using Celsius instead of Fahrenheit:

-### **Example: Weather App with Celsius**

-Imagine you're using a weather app that fetches the current temperature from an external service.
+  - **Example: Weather App with Celsius** : Imagine you're using a weather app that fetches the current temperature from an external service.
 If the weather service goes down, instead of showing an error, the app can show the **last known weather report** (stored in cache) while the service is unavailable.

-For example:
+  - For example:
   - **Last known report**: "Sunny, 24°C"
   - If the service fails, the app will show "Sunny, 24°C" from the cache, instead of displaying an error message or a blank screen.
-  This way, the user still gets a helpful, up-to-date temperature reading based on the last successful data retrieval, even if the weather service is temporarily down.
+- This way, the user still gets a helpful, up-to-date temperature reading based on the last successful data retrieval, even if the weather service is temporarily down.
 It ensures the app remains useful while the service is unavailable.
 - If the order service is down, **return the last successful response from Redis**.

 ---

-### **5. Use Asynchronous Processing for Non-Critical Requests**
+### <ins>5.
+Use Asynchronous Processing for Non-Critical Requests</ins>

 Instead of **synchronous REST calls**, consider **event-driven communication** (Kafka, RabbitMQ) for better resilience.